eturea/Receipts-for-YNAB-site/index.md

 **Q: What YNAB data does the app access?**
 A: The app accesses:
-- Budget names and IDs
+- Plan names and IDs
 - Account names and IDs
 - Category groups and categories
 - Category availability (to prevent overspending)